LGFae/swww/README.md

  force its shutdown), it will leave a `swww.socket` file behind in `$XDG_RUNTIME_DIR` (or `/tmp/swww` if it isn't set).
 If you want to reinitialize the daemon, you will have to remove that file first.

+## Acknowledgments

+A huge thanks to everyone involed in the [smithay](https://github.com/Smithay) project.
+Making this program would not have been possible without it.
+In fact, the first versions of swww were quite literaly copy pasted from the [layer shell example in the client-toolkit](https://github.com/Smithay/client-toolkit/blob/master/examples/layer_shell.rs)